OmakaseMaster/nyc_taxi/README.md

 The ipynb file is the well documented process for simulation towards trip count and travel time.

+## accelarated_taxi_simulation.ipynb

+The ipynb file ran the simulation of different strategies.

 # Helper programs

 ## ZoneSeperation.py